erikskaar/fermented-snake-contraption/README.md

     - Total wallet worth in the FIAT currency of your choice
     - Total wallet percentage and FIAT worth change the last 24 hours
     - Name, price, 24h percentage change, current amount and FIAT worth of each individual coin
+    - All prices are fetched every 60 seconds directly from coinmarketcap!
 - Changing background color for your total gain / loss
     - Green for when you have earned money the last 24 hours and red for when you've lost money
 - Individual background color change for each of your coins